 Your online activity is anonymous and is not overtly traced back to you.
 As using a VPN subscription is an online activity, you can utilize this service anywhere you have Internet access.

-There are many benefits to using a VPN for any type of online interactions, especially when you are living in Mexico.
+There are many benefits to using a VPN as an expat in Mexico for any type of online interactions, especially when you are living in Mexico.

 One advantage of using a VPN in Mexico is the protection of your privacy.
-Each country has its own laws about the collection of personal data, and even when restrictive privacy and data collection laws are in place, the application of such laws can vary in practical terms.
+Each country has its own laws about the collection of personal data, and even when restrictive laws are in place, the application can vary in practical terms.

 In other words, it is up to you to secure your own personal privacy.